-$$\omega(v, A, K, =, \sum){e \in A} \operatorname{arclength}(\alpha_e)/(2\pi).$$
+$$\omega{A,K}(v) = \sum{e \in A} \operatorname{arclength}(\alpha_e)/(2\pi).$$

-So, in fact, discrete harmonic measure is defined directly on K. The invariance of property (2) above in the discrete setting is merely due to the definition.
+So, in fact, discrete harmonic measure is defined directly on K. The invariance in the discrete version of property (2) is now merely definition.
 In the script, however, you will see its geometric nature exhibited, much as you would see the temperature distributed about a plate in the application noted above.
-A couple of experiments are quite convincing that the same geometry is at work in both the discrete and the classical settings: we discuss harmonic measure and exit probabilities, comparing the classical and discrete versions for a region, and we illustrate the extension of domain princple.
+A couple of experiments are quite convincing that the same geometry is at work in both the discrete and the classical settings: we "graph" the harmonic measure for a classical and discrete representations of a region, and we illustrate the extension of domain princple.